 Like anything new, there are skills and techniques that you can learn and apply easily.
 Outlined below is an easy-to-follow guide, your very own social selling 101 for professional services which includes lots of top tips.

-The start of a new year is the perfect time to revisit your LinkedIn profile and your bio if it appears on your company’s website.
+Now is the perfect time to revisit your LinkedIn profile and your bio if it appears on your company’s website.
 It is highly likely that it is out of date and could be improved.
-The next step is to ensure that these bios have links to your key social media channel, at the very least this should be your LinkedIn profile.
+The next step is to ensure that these bios have links to your key social media channels, at the very least this should be your LinkedIn profile.
 It always looks good from a branding point of view if your personal LinkedIn profile has a company banner visible on your profile.
 If you can, edit this banner and list the areas you specialise in.

 Your profile should make it obvious what you do, and what potential value you will bring your connections and clients.
 Your summary should be written in the first person, it is a social networking platform after all, and you certainly do not talk about yourself in the third person at a networking event.
 It pays to get your profile, and other business-related bios, up to date and relevant.